Genoscope-LBGB/hobrac/README.md

 # HoBRAC - Homology-based reference genome acquisition and comparison

 The purpose of HoBRAC is to facilitate structural comparison between two genomes.
-Direct genome-to-genome alignments are sometimes to noisy to easily analyze so conserved busco genes are used instead.
+Direct genome-to-genome alignments are sometimes too noisy to easily analyze so conserved busco genes are used instead.
 Here are the major steps conducted in HoBRAC:
   - the user provides a genome assembly fasta file, a taxid and the organism name
   - the lineage of the organism is retrieved thanks to Taxonkit
   - HoBRAC downloads the five closest genomes (based on taxonomy) from NCBI using ncbi-datasets